 For the Love of the Weather

-One has to be careful, given the situation today, to not let your reasons for doing what you do stray.
-I often feel bad for a lot of people in the anthropogenic global warming camp.
+Given the situation we’re in today, we all must be careful to not let our reasons for doing what we do go astray.
+I often feel bad for the people in the anthropogenic global warming camp.
 How can they possibly walk back their position?
-It’s the reason why, no matter what metric goes the other way, they either ignore it or create a reason they never had before because they did not forecast it to happen.
+It’s the reason why no matter which way a metric goes, they either ignore it or conjure up another reason for it happening — because they did not forecast it to begin with.
 But what else can they do?
-Look at the people from their camp that have started to disagree.
+Look at the people from their camp who have started to disagree.
 They are chastised and demeaned.
-There is a simple reason: Their goal, whatever it is – be it self-esteem, money, power, control, or all of the above – is their god.
+There is a simple reason: The Climate Ambulance Chasers’ goal, whatever it is — be it self-esteem, money, power, control, or all of the above — is their god.
 It’s what they are forever in pursuit of.
-And when it becomes your god, you can not defy it.
+And when something becomes your god, you cannot defy it.

 I’m forever in pursuit and I don’t even know what I am chasing.

-So what strikes me most about the Heartland Conference is that I am with people that are in love with weather, climate, and their country, and many of them have loved these longer and stronger than I have.
+What strikes me most about the Heartland Conference is that I am with people who are in love with the weather, climate, and their country, and many of them have loved these things longer and stronger than I have.

-For me, above all, my stances on global warming are a product of my love for the weather.
-There is no goal for me.
+My stance on global warming is a product of my love for the weather.
+There is no goal.
 It’s about having another chance to do what I was made to do.
-And somehow, when I’m with people who I sense have the same ideas, it makes me stronger and more able to run toward what I was made for.
+And when I’m with people who I sense have the same ideas, it somehow makes me stronger and more able to run toward what I was made for.